 The national Care Choices website might be a good place to start for all readers wither in or outside of Oxon and Bucks.

-You’ll notice how services differ across Oxon and Bucks (and other) LA county boundaries.
+Services differ across Oxon and Bucks (and other) LA county boundaries.
 This is one of the frustrating things about care services when compared to (national) health services.
-This is one of the reasons why you may have found accessing help difficult.
+One of the reasons why you may have found accessing help difficult.
 I hope the links below help.

 Age UK Bucks help older people achieve and maintain their independence.
 Contact them for access to free services such as advice, welfare benefit checks, a telephone befriending service and ‘befriending plus’ home visits.
 I use their access to local pre-screened (pay as you go) handy people, chiropodists, hairdressers, computer training, home help, garden maintenance and home relocation support.
 They love to hear from potential volunteers too.
 Here is the national Age UK site so you can search for support by postcode.